renovatebot/renovate/docs/usage/configuration-options.md

 ## excludeCommitPaths

-Be careful you know what you're doing with this option.
+Be careful you know what you are doing with this option.
 The initial intended use is to allow the user to exclude certain dependencies from being added/removed/modified when "vendoring" dependencies.
 Example: